ddev/ddev/docs/users/troubleshooting.md

 Then run `ddev start`.
 This changes the project's http URL to <http://yoursite.ddev.site:8000.>

-If the conflict is over port 8025, it's normally a conflict over the default port for mailhog.
+If the conflict is over port 8025, it's normally a conflict over the default port for MailHog.
 You can add to your .ddev/config.yaml

 ```yaml
 mailhog_port: 8300
 ```

-If the conflict is over port 8036, it's normally about PHPMyAdmin, and you can add to your .ddev/config.yaml
+If the conflict is over port 8036, it's normally about phpMyAdmin, and you can add to your .ddev/config.yaml

 ```yaml
 phpmyadmin_port: 8302